-The conference also represents an emotional milestone: it will be the final WWDC led by CEO Tim Cook, who announced his retirement in April after a highly successful 15-year tenure.
-In September, Cook will pass the leadership torch to John Ternus, Apple’s current hardware engineering chief.
+The conference represents not just a do-over for Apple to reverse its reputation as an AI laggard, but as an emotional milestone: it will be the final WWDC led by Cook, who announced his retirement in April after a highly successful 15-year tenure.
+In September, Cook will pass the leadership torch to Ternus, Apple’s current hardware engineering chief.

 Wall Street’s attention is firmly fixed on Apple’s upcoming AI software ecosystem, heavily rumored to be powered by Alphabet’s Google Gemini models and running on NVIDIA Corp. infrastructure.